jacobjones36/oldstartup/README.md

 Install any desired packages with npm install <package name here>
 Add require('<package name here>') to your JavaScript code Run your code with node main.js

+I had a couple issues figuring out gitignore but remember you can edit it just in vscode Also with the scores documentation use the curl functions to document the different scores. remember that